InFronttech Customer Tools

 Camera Mounting Height Optimiser

-Get recommended mounting height, lens and camera type for your area (driveway, doorway, carpark, warehouse) and goal: face ID, number plate capture, or overview.
+Get recommended mounting height, vertical tilt angle, lens and camera type for your area (driveway, doorway, carpark, warehouse) and goal: face ID, number plate capture, or overview.

 Mounting cameras too high is a common mistake that hurts face identification.
-This tool suggests height, focal length and camera form (turret, bullet, varifocal) based on distance and what you want to achieve.
+This tool suggests height, vertical tilt angle, focal length and camera form (turret, bullet, varifocal) based on distance and what you want to achieve.

 Mounting height & camera placement – Frequently asked questions